Plugins-Protoarte/team-chart/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Team Chart is a plugin that helps you to create flow chart, organizational chart easily.
+Team Chart is a plugin that helps you to create flow chart easily.
 Upload images, description and organize members with drag’n drop.

 == Description ==